Androz2091/neko-love/README.md

 # Neko Love API

-This package is a wrapper to easly get images from neko-love.xyz!
+This package is an unofficial wrapper to easly get images from neko-love.xyz!

 ## Installation